ga4gh/va-spec/schema/va-spec/base/def/VariantTherapeuticResponseStudyStatement.rst

       - string
       - 1..1
       - The relationship declared to hold between the subject and the object of the Statement.
-   *  - objectTumorType
+   *  - objectTherapeutic
       -
-      - :ref:`Condition` | :ref:`MappableConcept`
+      - :ref:`Therapeutic` | :ref:`iriReference`
       - 1..1
-      - The tumor type for which the variant impact is evaluated.
+      - A drug administration or other therapeutic procedure that the neoplasm is intended to respond to.
+   *  - conditionQualifier
+      -
+      - :ref:`Condition` | :ref:`iriReference`
+      - 1..1
+      - Reports the disease context in which the variant's association with therapeutic sensitivity or resistance is evaluated.
+Note that this is a required qualifier in therapeutic response statements.
    *  - alleleOriginQualifier
       -
       - string